MicrosoftDocs/power-pages-docs/power-pages-docs/configure/web-api-overview.md

     - ProfessorKendrick
 ---

-# Power Pages web API overview
+# Power Pages Web API overview

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

+Power Pages functionality can be extended with pro-code methods.
+The Power Apps portals Web API provides site developers with methods to interact with Microsoft Dataverse information and functionality.

 For detailed information on the portals Web API, go to [Portals Web API overview](/powerapps/maker/portals/web-api-overview) in the Power Apps documentation.